-Thermal energy is called energy released in the form of heat.
+Thermal energy is the energy released in the form of heat.
 It can also be called heat energy.

 Heat energy can be obtained in several ways:

-- of the nature.
+- It can be obtained directly from nature.
 It would be the case of geothermal energy or solar thermal energy.

-- by an exothermic reaction, like the combustion of some fossil fuel.
+- It can be obtained by an exothermic reaction, like the combustion of some fossil fuel.

-- for a reaction of fission nuclear energy or nuclear fusion energy.
+- Thermal energy can be generated through a reaction of fission nuclear energy or nuclear fusion energy.
 By splitting the nucleus of an atom a large amount of heat is obtained.

-- by electric energy by Joule effect or by thermoelectric effect
+- Energy generated by electrical energy by Joule effect or by thermoelectric effect

-- by friction, as a residue of other mechanical or chemical processes.
+- Thermal energy due to friction, as a residue of other mechanical or chemical processes.